Bonding in Solids

 Diffraction Pattern Analysis

-The analysis of diffraction patterns obtained from X-ray or neutron diffraction experiments allows for the determination of the crystal structure and unit cell parameters.
+Analysis of diffraction patterns from X-ray or neutron diffraction experiments determines the crystal structure and unit cell parameters (size and shape of the repeating unit in the crystal lattice).

 Electron Microscopy Image Analysis

-The analysis of electron microscopy images provides information about the surface morphology, composition, and crystallographic orientation of solids.
+Analysis of electron microscopy images provides information on surface morphology, composition, and crystallographic orientation of solids.

 Applications